amitkatiyar0692/JavaScript-Essentials/README.md

 ## Explain want happens when we call function with new keyword

 ## What is Object.prototype ?

+## Explain default prototype chain and how we change it.

 ## Convert Class syntatic sugar code to ECMAScript 5
    ```javascript